ivy-llc/ivy/docs/partial_source/deep_dive/docstring_examples.rst

 4. show an example with: (a) :code:`out` unused, (b) :code:`out` used to update a new array :code:`y`, and (c) :code:`out` used to inplace update the input array :code:`x` (provided that it shares the same :code:`dtype` and :code:`shape` as the return)

-5. If broadcasting is relevant for the function, then show examples which highlight this.
+5. show examples which highlight broadcasting (if it is relevant for the function).
    For example, passing in different shapes for two array arguments

 For all remaining examples, we can repeat input values from these :class:`ivy.Array` *functional* examples covered by points 1-5.